With a possible or even probable recall of Gov. Gavin Newsom happening this year, there are rumored replacement candidates, and a few confirmed.

 With an earlier than ever need for the CAGOP to find a solid candidate for Governor, the Globe takes a look at current candidates, candidates who have formed committees, candidates who are heavily rumored, and a few speculative picks of possible candidates who have the right stuff to win in 2021… or 2022.

-This is the third article in a series identifying, familiarizing and analyzing potential and named candidates for California Governor.
+This is the fourth article in a series identifying, familiarizing and analyzing potential and named candidates for California Governor.
 The first article is here: Kevin Faulconer.
 The second article is here: John Cox.
+The third article is here: John Moorlach.
 And this article about Billionaire VC Chamath Palihapitiya Announces Gubernatorial Run.

 - Following California’s Recall, Who Will Be Candidate for Governor? - February 3, 2021